ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 4.md

 ##### Example

-Please refer to the examples for AESDECRYPT
+Please refer to the examples for AESDECRYPT.

 #### DESDECRYPT